EF3A/CSAPPBombLab/README.md

 # Attention CMU Students!

-It is a violation to your University's regulation to read my solution if you are or will be enrolled in 15-213.
+It is a violation to your University's regulation to read my solution if you are or will be enrolled in 15-213, or other code-shared courses.

 This is an x86-64 bomb for self-study students.